agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-03-integration-testing/README.md

 ## Spikes

 We have performed technical spikes on [sample 04.0-file-transfer](../../../samples/04.0-file-transfer/README.md), that runs two EDC connectors, a Consumer and a Provider.
+[Spike code is in a forked repository](https://github.com/agera-edc/DataSpaceConnector/pull/3/files).
 The test requires three components:

 - Consumer EDC connector
 - Provider EDC connector